nimbix/appdef-template/README.md

 #### licensed

-Is a license included with the application? `false` indicated an additional license is required
+Is a license included with the application? `false` indicates an additional license is required

 #### classification